Cape Lambert Resources : Proposed issue of Securities - CFE | MarketScreener

 Purpose of the issue

-Settlement of liabilities as resolved at the AGM held on 11 February 2020 (resolutions 10-14)
+Settlement of liabilities as resolved at the AGM held on 11 February 2020 (resolution 9)

 |